 Using money from the state road fund and an Apache County bond issue, AHD let contracts for the Sanders and Allentown bridges and a small pony truss over Lupton Arroyo at Lupton on January 1, 1923.
 The Monarch Engineering Company of Denver was awarded the contract for the Sanders bridge.
 A Monarch crew began excavation for the bridge's abutments and pier on May 22, working through the next two months on the substructure.
 Using steel rolled by the Inland Steel Company, fabricated and shipped to the site by train, the Monarch crew completed the structure on September 10.
 Total construction cost was a little over \$15,000.
 Both the Allentown and Sanders bridges carried mainline traffic until 1931, when the highway was realigned along a different route.
 The Sanders Bridge continued to carry local traffic on the Navajo Indian Reservation until its more recent replacement by a parallel bridge at this crossing.
-Still open to traffic though little used, it remains structurally intact.
+It has since been blocked by piles of earth on both ends, though it is sometimes still used by local traffic.
+The bridge remains structurally intact.

 The National Old Trails Highway, later designated US Highway 66, was the major transcontinental route across northern Arizona.
 Before the construction of the Sanders Bridge, vehicular traffic on the highway was often forced to wait up to 24 hours when the Rio Puerco was in flood stage for the river to subside enough to permit fording.
-The Sanders Bridge, along with a companion structure at Allentown [3073], thus formed an important link on this major interstate route.
+The Sanders Bridge, along with a companion structure at Allentown [03073], thus formed an important link on this major interstate route.
 It is further significant as one of the earliest pony trusses built by the Arizona State Engineer, erected by a regionally active bridge contractor.
 Technologically, the Sanders Bridge is a representative and unaltered example of what was once a standard vehicular truss configuration-the Pratt pony truss.